-In collaboration with The University of Minnesota, Reading Corps is offering an exciting new pathway to becoming a teacher.
+In collaboration with The University of Minnesota, Reading Corps is offering an exciting new pathway to becoming a future teacher.
 “In Minnesota, only 1 in 20 teachers are BIPOC compared to 1 in 3 students.” said Alison Zellmer, Associate Director of Innovation and Strategic Partnerships.
 “This, coupled with the growing teacher shortages across the state, inspired us to develop a partnership to help narrow the gap.”

-Grow Your Own (MNGOT) is a MEd program designed for members who have completed a bachelor’s degree and would like to become a licensed educator.
+Grow Your Own (MNGOT) is a MEd program designed for members who have completed a bachelor’s degree and would like to become licensed educators.
 Rooted in service, the program is designed to build on Reading Corps experience and be completed while serving as a tutor.
 The five-semester program is 36 credits and prepares participants for K-6 licensure.
 Coursework is completed through a hybrid model that includes weekly online classes and in-person learning twice a semester.

 - Pre Enrollment: Members complete one or two terms with Reading Corps or Math Corps and apply for admission to the University of Minnesota.

 - Year One: Members continue tutoring for another term with Reading Corps and begin their coursework with their cohort.

 - Year Two: Member spends half day tutoring and half-day student teaching at their school.

 MNGOT fieldwork, courses, and student teaching all count towards your Americorps service hours.
 Because service with Reading Corps is an essential part of the Grow Your Own experience, you’ll continue to receive a stipend every two weeks, and be eligible for member benefits including health insurance, child care assistance, loan forbearance and student loan interest repayment!